AustinmJoseph/Users-Group-Policy-Account-Management/README.md

 This tutorial demonstrates how to create and manage individual users, as well as how to efficiently manage multiple users at once using group policies.<br />

-If you need to set up Active Directory go [here](https://github.com/AustinmJoseph/AD-Setup)
+If you need to set up Active Directory refer to my [Active Direvtory Setup](https://github.com/AustinmJoseph/AD-Setup) tutorial.

 <h2>Environments and Technologies Used</h2>